![]() | Nevada's First State Park |

 Signed: No

-Into the Valley of Fire The SHPO chose a great spot for this marker by locating it right in the middle of some of the state's loveliest scenery.
-Yes.
-This is a state park so you will have to pay an entrance fee.
-The most popular route into the park happens by way of park's west entrance on the Valley of Fire Road.
-Use the Crystal exit (Exit 75) off I-15 then south on SR 169 for 13 miles.
-If you're up for a longer and more leisurely route, you can find it from Henderson by following the Lake Mead Parkway (SR 564) into Lake Mead NRA.
+If you're up for a longer and more leisurely route, you can get to VOF from Henderson by following the Lake Mead Parkway (SR 564) into Lake Mead NRA.
 Here, you can follow the scenic Northshore Drive right to the eastern entrance to Valley of Fire.
-Keep in mind that you'll still need to pay an entrance fee to take this route through the NRA.
+Keep in mind that you'll still need to pay an entrance fee for Lake Mead NRA to take this route through the park.
 Northshore is an interesting alternative to the boring 15 freeway and well recommended if you have the time!
-By going this way you can also conquer [37] Powell of the Colorado at Echo Bay without having to double back from Valley of Fire.
-Choose whichever route you like, but you will be treated to something special.
-Have a great trip! |
+By going this way you can also conquer - 37 - Powell of the Colorado at Echo Bay without having to double back from Valley of Fire.

 Exact Description: